A laptop automotive scanner is the way to go if you already have a laptop, android device or even a PDA. My view on this

 I own several hand held auto scan tools and I've been resisting the purchase of a ELM type interface tool.
 ELM is a standard used to translate OBDII language to something a PC can read.

-The reason I never bought one before is because I don't own a laptop.
-But the agency that I worked for in conjunction with an overwhelming vote from 12 mechanics, purchased the elm scan 5 with the Bluetooth option.
+The reason I never bought one before is, I don't own a laptop.
+The agency I worked for in conjunction with an overwhelming vote from 12 mechanics, purchased the elm scan 5 with the Bluetooth option.
 The people I work with think I'm a computer whiz.
 I was assigned to install and test the diagnostic tool and included software package.

 Our shop laptop is a tough book that already has Cummings insight software and a few other diagnostic programs installed.
 The tough book runs Windows XP professional and is abused regularly by all of us.

 The elm laptop automotive scanner is a nice package that comes with basic software, instructions and cables needed to get the diagnostic program going.
 In about 20 minutes I was scanning the first vehicle for a check engine light problem.

 As I mentioned above I am no stranger to using a laptop scan tool on all kinds of vehicles.
 In fact, the Cummings insight auto repair software program is almost identical to using the elm scan program, but with one big difference.

 The vehicle was outside in the direct sunlight and I moved inside the shop where I found it extremely easy to read the screen.
 Since our shop is located in South Florida most of the repairs are done outside.